 The server pondered.
-“I know no any Senior Quixote.”
+“I am not know any Senior Quixote.”

 “Are you sure?
-My instructions say I am to give him this card here.”
+My instructions say I am to give him this card here, at this address.”

 “May I see?”

-Baum was apprehensive but relinquished the envelope after regarding the simple, cryptic note it contained.
-The server examined it.
+Baum was apprehensive but relinquished the envelope after considering the simple, cryptic note it contained.
+The server examined the envelope.
 Then she examined Baum.
-She handed the card back.
+She handed it back.
 “One moment, please,” she said in faultless English, and she went off behind the counter and through a door into the back.

-Baum turned to watch the passersby as she waited, noticing it looked like a typical sunny midday on the surface, betrayed only by the soft multiple shadows cast by the diffused overhead lighting rather than the hard edged shade made by a true sun The server returned within two minutes.
+Baum turned to watch the passersby as she waited, noticing it looked like a typical sunny midday on the surface, betrayed only by the soft multiple shadows cast by the diffuse overhead lighting rather than the hard-edged shade made by a true sun.
+The server returned within two minutes.

 “Mr. Quixote will see you now,” she remarked before drifting into a back room.